prettyflyforabeeguy/BeeTracker/README.md

 # Bee Tracker
-> I created this device to support a Bee Health through detecting varroa mites and other invaders.
+> I created this device to support a HoneBee health through detecting varroa mites and other invaders.
 Given the urgency with the Giant Asian Hornet, I've quickly adapted this to detect them as well.
 My friend marlinspike and I wrote the code in python to bring it altogether.
 This app uses TensorFlow machine learning models to perform image classification locally at the device.
 All telemetry data is sent to **Azure IoT Central**.

 ### Required Hardware
  -Raspberry Pi Zero W  (The pi zero is substantially slower for image recognition, but also consumes way less power.)